andrewcooke/Stupid.jl/README.md

 features at 64 and 128 bytes offset.
 The same structure also appears to be visible in 8 byte keys.

-Here is the correlation for [Little Brother](little-brother.txt) wncrypted with key 0xacb89d:
+Here is the correlation for [Little Brother](little-brother.txt), encrypted with key 0xacb89d:

 ![correlation for 3 byte key](bit-correlation-3-acb89d.png)

+The analysis can be seen in [Prefix.jl](src/Prefix.jl).

 ## Copyright